 Trend #4: Change management throughout the ecosystem is critical to transformation #

 The second biggest challenge cited by webinar participants was organizational culture.
 No matter what technology solution an insurer has or is implementing it is difficult, if not impossible to unlock the full benefits, without company-wide buy-in.

 The work that LIMRA/LOMA has been doing with McKinsey and Company over the past year and a half on emerging technologies corroborates that organizational culture is the most important determinant of success.
 You can implement any strategy, process, or technology, but if your organizational culture does not support the change, it's always going to impeded.

 —Tomasz Kurczyk, Chief Digital and Transformation Officer, AXA Singapore

-Given the varied responses to these challenges across the region, it is profitable to consider what we can learn from countries who handled the pandemic well and are already coming out the other side.
+Given the varied responses to these challenges across the region, it is profitable to consider what we can learn from different insurers in different countries across the region.

 What does their growth look like?
 What are insurers investing in?
 What technologies are they focused on developing?
 How are they interacting with their clients and their employees?
-What does marketing and prospecting look like in a post-pandemic world?
+What does marketing and prospecting look like in a digitally transformed world?